Incident History

 Filters and time ranges

-Use the controls above the list to narrow the incidents shown:
+Use the controls above the list to narrow the incidents shown:- Status filter: Show only Open, Acknowledged, or Resolved incidents.

 - Alarm filter: Limit the list to incidents from a specific alarm rule.